EpicWealthJourney/skills-github-pages/_posts/2024-12-06-myjourney.md

 Once I regained my wits, I called a friend who owned an autoshop and did the most comfortable thing I could think of.
 I asked him if he had a job opening.
 He'd started his own shop a couple years prior and
 I thought I could probably just help him.
 He and his wife said no. They didn't have a position at that time.
 After what I saw as a total injustice against me, I wasn't going to trust any other employer.
 I decided to start my own business.
-I knew NOTHING about business.
+I knew NOTHING about business!
 I had always been told you need to invest money up front, have a plan, go through lawyers and CPAs.
 I didn't have the business savy I do now.

 So I started a company!
 I bought about $7,000 worth of equipment on top of the tools I already had.
 It wasn't a big deal because I'd saved over $40,000 dollars of my hard earned money at this point.
 I was an entrepreneur!